dappforce/subsocial-docs/docs/basics/creatorstaking/ActiveStaking.md

 ### Joining The Alpha
 To join the waitlist for the Active Staking alpha, you will need to join the [Active Stakers chat](https://grill.chat/creators/stakers-20132) on Grill.chat, log in with a Polkadot identity (Subsocial Username, KILT w3n, or Polkadot/Kusama on-chain identity) and enable at least one notification option.
-Make sure your account has some stake too!
+Make sure your account has some SUB staked too!